milonmaze/privacy-terms-observatory-beta/time.com/privacy/privacy_policy.html.md

 Right to Opt-Out of Targeted Advertising.​ You may ask us not to use or disclose your information for the purposes of targeting advertising to you based on your personal data obtained from your activity across different businesses, services, websites, etc.
 Right to Opt Out of Personal Information Sales​ to third parties.

-To submit a request to exercise your access, deletion, or correction privacy rights, please email us at privacy@time.com​ with the subject line “Privacy Rights Request” and let us know in which state you live.
+To submit a request to exercise your access, deletion, or correction privacy rights, please make your request at this Privacy Right Request page.
 Please see Section 8 for a description of how to exercise your right to opt-out of targeted advertising or sales.

 Residents of Colorado, Connecticut, and Virginia may appeal a refusal to take action on a request by contacting us by email at privacy@time.com.